Good Morning, Boys

-Good Morning, Boys! is a 1937 British comedy film directed by Marcel Varnel and featuring Will Hay, Graham Moffatt, Martita Hunt, Lilli Palmer and Peter Gawthorne.
-It was made at the Gainsborough Studios in Islington.
+Good Morning, Boys!
+(Note: Also known as Where There's a Will, the name of another Hay film from the previous year.) is a 1937 British comedy film directed by Marcel Varnel and featuring Will Hay, Graham Moffatt, Martita Hunt, Lilli Palmer and Peter Gawthorne.
+It was written by Val Guest, Leslie Arliss and Marriott Edgar, and was made at the Gainsborough Studios in Islington.